PeterKMichalski/secops-field-manual/README.md

-# secops-field-manual
-Python based desktop application designed as a personal knowledge base for security professionals.

 # SecOps Field Manual
 A Python based desktop application designed as a personal knowledge base for security professionals.
 It provides a fast and efficient way to store, organize, and retrieve technical notes, forensic artifacts, and operational procedures.